Moosieus/paradedb-elixir-api-proposal/readme.md

 ```

 ## The Schema
-There's some important things to establish in the ecto schema itself:
+There's some important things to establish in the Ecto schema itself:
 - The schema has a search index that can be queried.
 - Queries on that index return that schema (and thus can be mapped and preloaded accordingly).
 - What fields are available in the search index.